Arunprakaash/reinforcement_learning/snake_ai/readme.md

 ### Training the Agent

-To train the agent, simply run the `train.py` script:
+To train the agent, run the `train.py` script:

 ```
 python train.py